-6) Verifiers
+(6) Verifiers.

-- a) Designation.
-The department has the authority to designate one or more persons to be verifiers.
-The designations shall be based on the sole and exclusive judgment of the department regarding the person's expertise, experience, and performance of duties set forth herein.
-The department has the authority to withdraw its designation of a verifier at any time if, in the department's sole and exclusive judgment, the verifier should not be designated.
-The designation shall not create any right, title, privilege, or entitlement by the State of Colorado in the verifier for which a cause of action, whether in law or in equity, can be enforced against the State of Colorado. - b) Fee of Verifier.
-The verifier may charge a provider a reasonable fee, in light of its costs and reasonable profit, for work performed in connection with this regulation.
-In no event is the department responsible to the verifier or provider for payment of such fee.
+- (a) Designation.
+The Department has the authority to designate one or more persons, companies, or entities to serve as Verifiers.
+The designations shall be based on the sole and exclusive judgment of the Department regarding the person's, company's, or entity's expertise, experience, and performance of duties set forth herein.
+The Department has the authority to withdraw its designation of a Verifier at any time if, in the Department's sole and exclusive judgment, the Verifier should not be so designated. - (b) Fee of Verifier.
+The Verifier may charge a Provider a reasonable fee, in light of its costs and reasonable profit, for work performed in connection with this rule.
+In no event is the Department responsible to the Verifier or Provider for payment of such fee.